Student-centric advice and objective recommendations

 What is an AAS degree?

 Additionally, AAS degrees cut out most of the general education requirements that are found in AS programs.
 As a result, students can expect the majority of their coursework to be directly related to their desired field.
-For example, students in a carpentry program will spend most of their time learning how to build homes instead of taking unrelated liberal arts courses.

 This can be appealing for students who have a firm grasp on their intended career path.
 Some students don’t want to spend time taking courses outside their desired field.

 The downside of AAS programs is that they don’t prepare students to transfer into bachelor’s degree programs.
 While it is possible for AAS degree graduates to continue their education at another institution, the transfer process is usually more difficult.

 Below are some common AAS degree programs: